meera-raghav-7/PostBOUND/btw-scripts/README.md

 latter.
 Since the experiments include repeatetly setting up instances of the IMDB, at least **70 GB of storage** should be available.
 Furthermore, a working **internet connection** is required, with broadband being heavily recommended.

 In total, the experiments will take several hours, but the total runtime should not exceed days.
-On our hardware (XXX), it took about YYY hours to execute the entire pipeline.
+On our hardware (Intel Xeon 6126, 92GB main memory), it took about 10 hours to execute the entire pipeline.
 To put the amount of work in the pipeline into perspective, here is an overview of the most time-demanding steps in the pipeline:

 - install a number of packages using `apt`